BenjaminElifLarsen/Common/README.md

 - Memento Pattern
 and more

+The libary requires the usages of C Sharp 11 or the preview for it.

 ## Notes

 It should be noticed that the Result Pattern does not contain the extension used to map results to HTTP status codes.
 This is because the mapping can rely on framework like Asp.Net Core.